-Is the world of your competitors and customers changing faster every day?
+Do you feel as though the world of your competitors and customers changing faster every day?
 If so, you’re not alone.
-Organizations that are committed to ongoing success recognize the critical need for agility in your organization’s workplace culture and environment.
+Organizations that are committed to ongoing success recognize the critical need for agility in workplace culture and environment.
 Why?
 Because change is accelerating and gets more challenging with each year that passes.

-This interview about agility features Brian McGowan, Managing Director & Global Healthcare Services & Solutions, Leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
-Brian believes that the professional characteristic of agility—a continuous learner, decisive leader, and strategic thinker—will define next generation leadership in today’s organizations.
-In the interview, he explores finding agile employees, developing agility in people, and how organizations can become more agile.
+The following interview about agility features Brian McGowan, managing director & global healthcare services & solutions, leader, at ZRG Partners, LLC, where he has completed hundreds of successful employee searches.
+He believes the professional characteristic of agility—a continuous learner, decisive leader and strategic thinker—will define the next generation's leadership in today’s organizations.
+In the interview, he explores finding agile employees, developing agility in people and how organizations can become more agile.

 Heathfield: What aspects of business today have led to agility becoming a necessary and defining trait for executives/leaders/managers?

 McGowan: Moore’s Law—from Intel co-founder Gordon Moore on the pace in which technological advances and energy efficiency grows—extends way beyond technology and chip capacity.
 In today’s globally competitive environment, it is nearly impossible to sustain competitive advantage through product or service alone.

 The way to win is through people and innovation.
 In order to innovate, organizations require agile thinkers, decision-makers and problem solvers.
 Speed to market and continuous improvement is no longer aspirational, but a critical strategy towards achieving desired outcomes.

 Technology and mass media platforms allow for information to flow freely and those who can quickly and effectively ingest information and data as it becomes available, and are thoughtful and decisive enough to act are leaders for today and the future.